Safety for teens

 - If wearing headphones, keep the volume down so that you can hear what is happening around you.

-- Carry a mobile phone, a phone card or enough money to make a call so that you can get help if you need it.
+- Carry a mobile phone to make a call so that you can get help if you need it.

 - Have your house or car key ready in your hand before you need it so that you don't have to stand around looking for it.